DanWin/hosting/README.md

 apt-get update && apt-get install deb.torproject.org-keyring
 ```

-To allow sasl authentication, add postfix to the sasl group:
+To allow sasl authentication, set start to yes in /etc/default/sasauthd and add postfix to the sasl group:
 ```
 usermod -aG sasl postfix
+service saslauthd restart
 ```

 This setup has two postfix instances, one for receiving and sending mail to other .onion services and one for rewriting addresses to pass them on to a clearnet facing mail relay.
 You may or may not want to create the second instance by running